yastapova/ArchitectureAnalysis/README.md

 </ul>

 <h3>Future Work</h3>
 <p>If I work on this in the future, I would focus mostly on the jDSM code in the hope of making the clustering part run faster.
-I'd also take a look at the other libraries it's dependent on, and see if there are updated versions, since I didn't look at that at all, beyond changing to jBLAS.</p>
+I'd also take a look at the other libraries it's dependent on, and see if there are updated versions, since I didn't look at that at all, beyond changing to jBLAS.
+Also, I have to figure out how to use Ant, so that I can make some method of creating dependency XML files from my own code.</p>